JayAllanBaker/HTCompliance/replit.md

 ### Feature Specifications

 *   **Compliance Tracking**: Manages obligations, evidence, and audit trails with calendar views, inline status updates, and organization column visibility.
+Compliance rate is calculated based on items due today or earlier (completed items with dueDate ≤ today / all items with dueDate ≤ today × 100), providing a meaningful metric of current compliance status.
 *   **Billing Management**: Tracks billable events and integrates with QuickBooks.
 *   **Contract Lifecycle**: Manages contract milestones and associated data.
 *   **Audit Readiness**: Comprehensive end-to-end audit logging for all system activities including user authentication (login/logout), data mutations (create/update/delete), and administrative actions.
 Admins can review audit logs with advanced filtering by user, action type, entity type, and date range, with full pagination support.